When you are thinking about working from home and making money online, what do you think about?

 If your clients don’t use Google Docs, then they may have Dropbox as an alternative, so make sure that you get an account set up and you know your way around it.

-Think about what kind of proofreading work you want to do, before you go looking for it.
+Think about what kind of proofreading work you want to do before you search for clients.
 There are so many different options out there for you, so it’s in your interest to find the best fit.

 - Freelance proofreading